Fox Sports Analyst and Super Bowl-Winning NFL Head Coach for Baltimore Ravens

-Billick has co-authored several books, Competitive Leadership: Twelve Principles for Success (with Dr. James A. Peterson), Finding the Winning Edge (with NFL Hall of Fame coach Bill Walsh and Dr. Peterson), and More Than A Game: The Glorious Present and Uncertain Future of the NFL (with Michael MacCambridge).
-This latter is a blueprint for developing an NFL team, covering everything from practice schedules to front office structure.
-He continues to pursue his passion for the NFL as a Fox analyst.
+Billick has co-authored four books: Competitive Leadership: Twelve Principles for Success (with Dr. James A. Peterson), Finding the Winning Edge (with NFL Hall of Fame coach Bill Walsh and Dr. Peterson), More Than a Game: the Glorious Present and Uncertain Future of the NFL (with Michael MacCambridge) and his latest book, The Q Factor: The Elusive Search for Elite NFL Quarterbacks and Other Great Leaders.
+Finding the Winning Edge is a blueprint for developing an NFL team, covering everything from practice schedules to front office structure.

 Competitive Leadership: Twelve Principles for Success